eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 """"""""""""""""""

-To maintain the compatibility between DisablePositiveACKsQosPolicy in DataReaders and DataWriters, the DataReader cannot have this QoS enabled if the DataWriter have it disabled.
+To maintain the compatibility between DisablePositiveACKsQosPolicy in DataReaders and DataWriters, the DataReader cannot have this QoS enabled if the DataWriter has it disabled.

 Table with the possible combinations: